 The model is entirely reliant on visual data and is built specifically for small, indoor spaces.
 The team have further plans for the quadcopter to eventually be able to identify objects such as tables and chairs in a room and create a map by using a Kinect-style depth sensor.

-5,664 clicks in 33 w
+Research: 7,024 clicks in 140 w